|Copyright © Nucleus Medical Media, Inc.|

 - Pus draining from the area

-- Wear open-toed shoes or sandals until the pain and swelling of the nail subsides.
-This will reduce any pressure on the toenail.
+- Wearing open-toed shoes or sandals to reduce any pressure on the toenail

 - An ingrown toenail that is severe, worsening, or not getting better